 - The Seven Thunders by Robert M. Price

-Further Tales of Cthulhu Invictus ($12; Physical Paperback & PDF/ePub/MOBI copy) - Return with us to the Roman Empire for ten tales of Cosmic Horror in the universe of Cthulhu Invictus.
+Further Tales of Cthulhu Invictus ($6 PDF/ePub/MOBI or $12; Physical Paperback & PDF/ePub/MOBI combo package) - Return with us to the Roman Empire for ten tales of Cosmic Horror in the universe of Cthulhu Invictus.
 Across the mighty Roman Empire dark and unknowable things lurk and plot in the shadows of the glittering empire.
 Their evil festers, corrupting all around it, but as always a few brave men and women rise to defend mankind.
 These are tales of brave legionaries, doomed patricians, struggling plebs, wise scholars and gifted augurs battling sinister cults, unspeakable horrors, and uncaring alien gods across the Roman Empire.

 - The Apotheosis of Osirantinous by Ed Erdelac